allegro/blog/_posts/2022-06-23-event-storming-workshops.md

 where they lead us.
 Once again you should encourage the participants to generate new ideas and set aside critical thinking and judgement.

 > **Tips**:
-> As an icebreaker you can put the first event or events out - to show how easy it is, and help draw participants into
+> As an icebreaker you can place the first event or events - to show how easy it is, and help draw participants into
 > workshops.
 >
 > Try to eliminate actors from the events - because we don’t want to impose mental boundaries as we may not notice that